 19. The Way Through the Woods: On Mushrooms and Mourning

-The Way Through The Woods was published in 2019 by SPIEGEL and Growl, which at the time was an imprint of Random House, but they have since relaunched as an independent publisher.
+The Way Through The Woods was published in 2019 by SPIEGEL and Growl, an imprint of Random House, but they have since relaunched as an independent publisher.
 It was translated from Norwegian by Barbara Jay Haviland, and the hardcover of this book that I got comes in at 291 pages.
 This is a memoir in which the author discusses how the author lost her husband very suddenly and unexpectedly.
-They had been a couple for a long time, and they met when they were very young.
+They had been a couple for a long time and met when they were very young.

 The author was in her late teens, and her husband was in his early twenties.
-So they had spent a good chunk of their lives together as a couple.
-One day when her husband went to work, he collapsed and died.
+So they had spent much of their lives together as a couple.
+One day, when her husband went to work, he collapsed and died.
 Then all of a sudden, the author, who had spent most of her life with this person who moved to Norway to be with her husband, found herself alone.
 This memoir does more or less start at that point in her life.

 We do learn about the circumstances surrounding her husband’s death.
 But the point where her story begins is after her husband has died, and she’s trying to figure out what she wants to do next.
 She’s wondering if she wants to stay in Norway because she’s a Malaysian woman.
 Then she decided she wanted to take a mushrooming course where she would learn from experts how to identify different types of mushrooms and go out into nature as a group and collect them.

-The author of this book does keep the science pretty light, and she focuses much more on practical information when it comes to mushroom gathering and when it comes to her journey.
+The author of this book keeps the science pretty light, and she focuses much more on practical information when it comes to mushroom gathering and when it comes to her journey.
 So, it is fun seeing this author go from this beginner who’s skeptical that she will be able to learn how to identify even a handful of species.
-You see her get more and more into it, up to the point where she’s studying to become a certified mushroom identifier.
-It was beautifully written and translated, a great introduction to mushrooms for beginners, and great motivation to move on.
+You see her get increasingly into it, until she’s studying to become a certified mushroom identifier.
+It was beautifully written and translated, a great introduction to mushrooms for beginners, and a great motivation to move on.

 Author: Litt Woon Long